APACTestDrive/CloudNative_AppDev/102-CICDlab.md

-### **STEP 8**: Create The JETUI Frontend Deployment Configuration
+### **STEP 8**: Create The JET UI Frontend Deployment Configuration

 The next part of the CI/CD pipeline is the deployment of the builds.
-Let's create a deployment configuration for the JETUI frontent.
-The deployment runtime is the JCS environment which you previsioned earlier.
+Let's create a deployment configuration for the JET UI frontend.
+The deployment runtime is the JCS environment which you provisioned earlier.

 - Go to the **Deploy** page